Treating Multiple Tics: A Single Dad Nails It

 Does your diet require special food prep and shopping at specialty stores?

 I prefer to shop at local farmer’s markets or from co-op type stores whenever I can.
 I also love shopping online.
-However, places like Sprouts, Costco and Trader Joe’s have so many options nowadays, it makes life much easier!
-My husband and I have a complete system down—we know exactly how much we have to spend on each item, where we can find that item, and then how we should store and/or prepare that item at home.
+However, places like Sprouts, Costco, and Trader Joe’s in USA have so many options nowadays, it makes life much easier!
+My husband and I have a complete system in place—we know exactly how much we have to spend on each item, where to find it, and how to store and/or prepare it at home.

 What are your main tic triggers and is it hard to avoid them?